phenyl/sp2/README.md

 `sp2` is a set of JavaScript modules using syntax for **State-operating Procedures with Portability**.
 Portability means that procedures are expressed by JSON data.
 This makes procedures portable and applicable over different environments.

 This concept of "portable operation" is inspired by MongoDB.
-In fact, we uses almost the same syntaxes as MongoDB's operations.
+In fact, sp2 uses similar syntaxes as MongoDB's operations in its modules.

 ## @sp2/updater

-`@sp2/updater` is a immutable updater of POJO using MongoDB's operator, easier access to nested values.
+`@sp2/updater` is an immutable updater of POJO using MongoDB's operator, with easier access to nested values.

 ```js
 import { update } from "@sp2/updater";